christianscott/subway/README.md

    1. Finding the location of the “flags” code
    2. Finding all usages of the “flags” code
    3. Pre-computing each of the options for removal
-   4. Pre-calculating the dependency graph of “parts” for tree shaking
+   4. Pre-calculating the dependency graph of “parts” for dead code elimination
 2. **Operate on minified source code.** There's no time to minify at the edge!
 3. **Produce sane source maps.** This will be a nightmare to debug if the sourcemaps are broken